A topic from the subject of Decomposition in Chemistry.

 Introduction

 Ionic and covalent compounds are the two main types of chemical compounds.
-They differ in their physical and chemical properties, as well as the way they are formed.
+They differ significantly in their physical and chemical properties and the way they are formed.

 Basic Concepts